Contact Us for a Free Consultation (213) 542-0979

 When the police respond to a violent domestic situation and can't determine the aggressor, they may opt to arrest both parties.
 This decision is made with the aim of preventing further harm and ensuring the safety of all involved.

 They're really looking out for themselves and say; I'm not going to leave somebody here who is going to cause some problems and get us in trouble because we didn't do what we were supposed to do in relation to this matter.
-They're going to arrest the person that they think caused the most trouble, was the most violent, and was unlawful under the circumstances of a particular case.
+They're going to arrest the person who they think caused the most trouble, was the most violent, and was unlawful under the circumstances of a particular case.

 The thing you have to start with in the beginning is the premise that when the police come out, there's been violence, somebody's hurt, somebody's going to get arrested, and all they're doing is figuring out which party is more responsible for what happened; which party did something unlawful?
 Which party was the aggressor under the particular circumstances of the case?